kunaljha5/deltastrik/README.md

 # DeltaStrik

-A modern, terminal-based chat interface for Ollama, built with Python and Textual.
+An experimental terminal chat client for Ollama, developed in Python using the Textual framework.

 ## Features